tomtom-international/kotlin-tools/README.md

-   a `TraceEvent` parameter that contains all information about the trace event, including date/time of occurence, class name, context information (per tracer instance, or even per thread the trace was created on), and the values of the parameters of the trace event method call (which can be obtained positionally, or by name, as a convenience).
+   a `TraceEvent` parameter that contains all information about the trace event, including date/time of occurence, class name, context information (per tracer instance, or even per thread the trace was created on), and the values of the parameters of the trace event method call (which can be obtained positionally, or by name from `getNamedParametersMap`, as a convenience).

    Generic consumers typically forward events to another system, such as the Android `Log`, store them in a database, or perhaps even send them across application (or machine) boundaries.